og-cz/bantaybayan/README.md

   - Interactive elements and hover states
 - Maintain accessibility standards with proper contrast ratios
 - Use neutral colors (whites, grays) for backgrounds and text to ensure readability
-- Apply the Secret flag-inspired color scheme cohesively throughout the entire application for strong national identity
+- Apply the Philippine flag-inspired color scheme cohesively throughout the entire application for strong national identity

 ### Responsive Design
 - Mobile-first approach with responsive grid layouts